How to bulk-import or export redirection rules?

 4. Select a CSV file containing the redirections that you want to setup.
 The import tool helps defining the role of each column, so the columns order is not important.

-5. "File format and columns" button in the "File format and columns", you can configure the CSV file format, ignore the first line, and choose for each column of the CSV file the type of data that it contains.
+5. "File format and columns" section in the "File format and columns", you can configure the CSV file format, ignore the first line, and choose for each column of the CSV file the type of data that it contains.

 6. the Markers step allows to define the properties of markers strings that have been included in the file.
 Each occurrence of a marker string will be replaced with a redirection.io marker